patrickbucher/algorithms/diary.md

 simplification.
 I spent the least time with Clojure so far, and probably also the least characters for solving the same problems.

+In the evening, I worked a bit on the problems, but I was unable to figure out the math.
+I also won't implement the modified version of merge sort (_coarsen_ the leaves), for it poses no implementation challenge, except for finding an optimal `k`.

+Tomorrow, I'll work through the problems concerning Bubble Sort.
+I won't try for too long, but rather do all four implementations.

 # 2023-08-12 (Sa)

 Having done Binary Search in Rust yesterday, I implemented the recursive version